 It’s no wonder this big Ionian island has an even bigger fan base.
-Take a holiday to Corfu and you’ll get sandy beaches, big-name sights and knockout scenery in one hit.
+Take a holiday to Corfu and you’ll get sun-drenched beaches, top sights and knockout scenery in one hit.

 People have been singing Corfu’s praises for centuries.
 The poet Homer, for instance, labelled it ‘a beautiful and rich land’.
 Almost 3,000 years on and his words still ring true – Corfu is one of the prettiest parts of Greece.
 And it certainly deserves its ‘Emerald Isle’ nickname, what with its green hills and an olive-tree quota topping the three million mark.

 Peaceful resorts and party towns

 Now a seasoned pro on the vacation front, All Inclusive holidays to Corfu, clichéd as it may sound, cater for all tastes.
 For a low-key escape, head to somewhere like Acharavi in the north, where it’s all about lazy days on the beach and quiet evenings in tavernas.
 At the other end of the scale you’ve got neon-lit Kavos, down on the south coast, which raises the roof most nights.
 For something in between, places like Sidari are a good bet.

 When it comes to days out, there’s everything from palaces to waterparks.
 A good starting point is Corfu Town, with its old fortress and pretty Venetian houses.
 And on the nature front, you’ve got Mount Pantokrator and Lake Korission.

 Places To Stay In Corfu View all places to stay »

 Set on the east coast of Corfu, Aghios Ioannis has a split personality – it’s half waterpark and half traditional village.
 Aqualand packs in family-friendly slides and a whopper of a wave pool, while up in the old square you can kick back with the locals.
 As for getting out and about, a free shuttle bus gets you to the beach and Corfu Town.